-- ◆CERs are issued into the pending account of the EB in the CDM registry. - The CDM registry is established and maintained by the EB in order to ensure the accurate accounting of the issuance, holding, transfer and acquisition of CERs by Parties not included in Annex I. [CP/2001/13/Ad2 Apx D, p47 para1] (p63) - Pending account for the EB is for issuance of CERs before being transferred to other accounts.
-[CP/2001/13/Ad2 Apx D, p47 para3(a)] (p63) - ◆ The share of proceeds is utilized to cover administrative expenses and assist developing country Parties that are particularly vulnerable to the adverse effects of climate change to meet the costs of adaptation. - The share of proceeds to to assist in meeting costs of adaptation is 2 per cent of the CERs issued for a CDM project activity.
-[CP/2001/13/Ad2, p23 para15] - ⇒ CDM project activities in least developed country Parties shall be exempt from the share of proceeds to assist with the costs of adaptation.[CP/2001/13/Ad2, p23 para15] - The level of the share of proceeds to cover administrative expenses of the CDM shall be determined by the COP upon the recommendation of the EB.
-[CP/2001/13/Ad2, p23 para16] - ⇒ The EB has not determined the level yet. - ◆ The share of proceeds is forwarded to the appropriate accounts in the CDM registry. - ♦ The decision on the distribution of CERs from a CDM project activity shall exclusively be taken by project participants.
-[PDD guidelines ver3, p11] - Project participants shall communicate with the EB, through the secretariat, in writing in accordance with the "modalities of communication" as indicated at the time of registration or as subsequently altered. - If a project participant does not wish to be involved in taking decisions on the distribution of CERs, this shall be communicated to the EB through the secretariat at the latest when the request regarding the distribution is made. - ◆ The request regarding the distribution of CERs can only be changed if all signatories have agreed to the change and signed the appropriate document.
-[PDD guidelines ver3, p11]
+(1) Upon being instructed by the EB to CERs are issued into the pending account of the EB in the CDM registry. issue CERs for a CDM project The CDM registry is established and maintained by the EB in order to ensure the activity, the CDM registry accurate accounting of the issuance, holding, transfer and acquisition of CERs by administrator promptly issues the Parties not included in Annex I. [CP/2001/13/Ad2 Apx D, p47 para1] (p63) specified quantity of CERs.
+Pending account for the EB is for issuance of CERs before being transferred to other [CDM M&P. p40 para66] accounts.
+[CP/2001/13/Ad2 Apx D, p47 para3(a)] (p63) (2) The quantity of CERs The share of proceeds is utilized to cover administrative expenses and assist developing corresponding to the "share of country Parties that are particularly vulnerable to the adverse effects of climate change to proceeds" are deducted. meet the costs of adaptation.
+[CDM M&P, p40 para66(a)] The share of proceeds to to assist in meeting costs of adaptation is 2% of the CERs issued for a CDM project activity.
+[CP/2001/13/Ad2, p23 para15] ⇒CDM project activities in least developed country Parties shall be exempt from the share of proceeds to assist with the costs of adaptation.[CP/2001/13/Ad2, p23 para15] The share of proceeds to cover administrative expenses of the CDM shall be USD 0.20 per CER issued.
+[EB21 Rep Anx26, para2] ⇒The registration fee shall be deducted from the share of proceeds for administrative expenses. (p17) ◆ The decision on the distribution of CERs from a CDM project activity shall exclusively be (3) The remaining CERs are forwarded to the registry accounts taken by project participants.
+[PDD guidelines ver3, p11] of Parties and project participants Project participants shall communicate with the EB, through the secretariat, in writing in involved, in accordance with their accordance with the "modalities of communication" as indicated at the time of registration or as subsequently altered. request.
+[CDM M&P, p41 para66(b)] If a project participant does not wish to be involved in taking decisions on the distribution of CERs, this shall be communicated to the EB through the secretariat at the latest when the request regarding the distribution is made.
+The request regarding the distribution of CERs can only be changed if all signatories have agreed to the change and signed the appropriate document. ◆ Issuance of CERs, in accordance with the distribution agreement, shall only be effected once the SOP-Admin (p17) has been received.
+[EB21 Rep Anx26, para4] ◆ Requests for the partial distribution of CERs issued in a single transaction shall be allowed.
+[EB21 Rep, p11 para70] ✓MOF IGES